gabrieldwight/Whatsapp-Business-Cloud-Api-Net/README.md

 var whatsAppBusinessClient = new WhatsAppBusinessClient(httpClient, whatsAppConfig); //make sure to pass httpclient and whatsAppConfig instance as an argument

 ```
-I would recommend creating WhatsAppBusinessClient using Dependency Injection.
+I recommend creating WhatsAppBusinessClient using Dependency Injection.
 [Optional] You can use any IOC container or Microsoft DI container in your legacy projects.
 ```c#
 // Adding Dependency Injection into legacy projects